 Doi Inthanon National Park might be a little outside of Chiang Mai, but it makes for an excellent day trip.
 There are a bunch of guided tours out there.
 These are great if you do not want to rent a car/driver (like me) or cannot be bothered about doing too much research.
-You can even combine your visit with a trip up Doi Suthep in Chiang Mai, in case you are only spending a few days in town.
+You can even combine your visit with a trip up Doi Suthep with a Chiang Mai homestay, in case you are only spending a few days in town.
+Should you have more time on your hands, there are plenty of things to do in Chiang Mai, too.
 For those who like to DIY it, here are some helpful tips that will come in handy on any Doi Inthanon day trip.

 **** This post contains affiliate links.
 If you book anything from them, this doesn’t cost you anything but might give me a little commission to help keep this free blog full of more travel tips and me fuelled with chocolate to keep writing.
 As an Amazon Associate I earn from qualifying purchases. ****